-Once a child is identified, Rise provides as much as ten hours per week of skilled one-on-one intervention at home and at child care with emphasis on sharing important skills with family members and care-givers.
-This one-on-one support is in addition to the child’s IFSP which includes services to address communication and sensory needs.
+Once a child is identified, Rise provides additional supports per week of skilled one-on-one intervention at home and at child care with emphasis on sharing important skills with family members and caregivers.
+This one-on-one support is in addition to the child’s other services listed on the IFSP, which includes services to address communication and sensory needs.

 The child’s team meets weekly to coordinate and refine services and to assure that the child’s complex needs are met in a timely manner using the expertise of the appropriate skilled professional.

 We refer to our approach to working with young children with ASD as ‘Jumpstart’.
 Drawing on the UNH Institute on Disability trainings on Positive Behavioral Supports with additional gleanings from Floortime and Hanen, we are seeing amazing results that provide a jumpstart on overcoming the obstacles associated with autism.

 Rise serves more than 250 children birth to three annually with early intervention and child care programs.